-Stefanos is a Principal Lecturer and the Deputy Head in the Department of Human Resource Management.
+Stefanos was the Deputy Head and Principal lecturer for the Department of Human Resource Management for 6 years.

 Stefanos completed his PhD in Business and Employment Practices (2012) at Leeds Metropolitan University which explores students’ career aspirations and expectations upon graduation.